xod442/aruba-te-labguide-te4202/docs/lab2.md

 ## Lab 2.6 - Create VLAN Interfaces

 ### Description
-Now that we have the newly created Overlay VRF, we will add VLAN interface to it.
+Now that we have the newly created Overlay VRF, we will add VLAN interfaces to it.

 ### Validate
 1. Click the _three green dots_ on the left-hand side of the **Overlay VRF** you created called **over** and select **IP Interfaces**.